 Again I finally gave up and went to formula.
 Both are now healthy young men and I know I made the right choice, as hard and crushing as it was for me.
-My mother told me once that one of her sisters, my aunt, had the same problem, so apparently it is not as rare as I had thought.
-It's just never something the doctors or anyone else ever tells you could happen.
+My mother told me once that one of her sisters, my aunt, had the same problem, so it is not, as rare as I had thought.
+It's just never something the doctors or anyone else ever tell you could happen.

 I am so glad to find this site!

 I had always assumed I would breastfeed exclusively.
 I had heard it could be difficult and that women give up too soon.

 Perhaps I had judged them too harshly in my nieve past.
 I spent the first 12 days of my daughter's life in tears and heartbreak trying to breastfeed.

 She would be on the breast for literally 8-hour stretches and come off hungry, crying, and fussy until she finally became so frustrated that she just gave up and fell asleep.